If you just got a new ride and it’s time to replace the brake pads, you may want to know disc brake pad sizes and if all brake pads are the same.

 Q: How do I know what size brake pads to get?

 There are a few ways to know the size of your brake pads.
-The first is to walk into your local store with the old brake pad and have the dealers measure the length and width of the backing plates.
+The first is to walk into your local store with the old brake pad and have the dealer measure the length and width of the backing plates.

 The second is to call your dealership and supply your vehicle’s VIN.
 They should be able to tell you the side of the pads to get.
 This method is ideal when replacing brake rotors.
 You can also check this article for how to check brake pads.